smeee23/just_cause/docs/index.md

 ### Where are my deposited funds stored?

 Your funds are allocated in a smart contract.
-The code of the smart contract is public, open source, and ++++NOT YET AUDITED++++audited by third party auditors.
+The code of the smart contract is public, open source, and audited by third party auditors.
 You can withdraw your funds from the pool at any time.

 ---